devkikalra/devkikalra.github.io/README.md

 Additionally, I have verified the following:
 - All my HTML files pass the official HTML5 specifications via: https://validator.w3.org/
+- I implemented 3 CSS files with more than 5 rules
 - All my CSS files pass the official CSS validations via: https://jigsaw.w3.org/css-validator/
 - I didn't use any frames
 - I didn't use any styling elements